FAQs about Lymphedema

 Lymphedema is an abnormal collection of lymph, a high-protein fluid that flows just beneath the skin.
-It is a chronic condition that develops when lymph nodes in a particular area are damaged and can no longer move 100% of flowing fluid from that area, where it builds up and causes swelling.
+It is a chronic condition that develops when lymph nodes in a particular area are damaged and can no longer move 100 percent of flowing fluid from that area, where it builds up and causes swelling.
 This can occur after a surgical procedure, infection, radiation treatment, or other physical trauma.1-4

 Lymphedema has no cure and often goes undiagnosed because the medical community has not been well educated about it.
 Physicians could benefit from more in-depth research on, and education about, lymphedema.